kubotal/kubmio-doc/kubmio/docs/namedecoration.md

 Besides this, a MinIO server can be accessed by several Kubernetes cluster, thus allowing another level of name conflict.

-A namespaces are a way for several teams to works on a shared cluster in a fully isolated way, requiring them to coordinate about object naming would be a major drawback.
+Requiring several independent teams to coordinate about object naming would be complex and error prone.

 To overcome this problem, Kubmio provide a mechanism of name decoration, allowing system administrators to define and enforce naming rules aimed to guaranty uniqueness of MinIO resource name.